 With all being said, this surely brought better designs to refresh already-famous characters.
 Take a look at this ‘Before & After’:

-I think it’s also worth including new game series whose characters were modelled with high levels of detail from the ground up:
+Here are characters from new game series, these were modelled with high levels of detail from the ground up:

-As stated before, the PCRTC sends the frame-buffer through the video signal, it can broadcast video using the following formats to work with TVs from any geographical region:
+As stated before, the PCRTC sends the frame buffer through the video signal.
+The interface can broadcast video using a wide range of formats (to work with TVs from any geographical region) :

-There’re quite a lot of modes to choose from, but it all comes down to the format adoption during the early 2000s, which narrowed down to PAL and NTSC.
-Also, even though PAL provided a higher resolution than NTSC, some European versions of NTSC games resorted to letterboxing to mask the unused horizontal lines and slowed down the refresh rate to fit the 50Hz limit.
-I call these ‘Bad ports’!
+There’re quite a lot of modes to choose from, but it all comes down to the format adoption during the early 2000s, which narrows it down to PAL and NTSC.
+Also, even though PAL provided a higher resolution than NTSC, some European versions of NTSC games resorted to letterboxing to mask the unused horizontal lines and slowed down the refresh rate to fit in the 50Hz limit (I call these ‘bad ports’!).

-The video out port (Multi A/V) is very convenient.
-It outputs RGB, Component, S-Video and composite.
+The video-out port (Multi A/V) is very convenient.
+It carries RGB, Component, S-Video and composite.
 So, all the important signals are there without requiring proprietary adapters or internal modifications.

 The new audio chip is an incremental update of the old SPU called… SPU2!
 Improvements include the inclusion of 2 MB of internal memory and 48 channels available (two times the original amount).

-It still includes the same effects as the original SPU.
-The memory provided is used as a ‘work area’: You can store raw waveform data and reserve some space to process it and apply some effects on it.
-Finally, the chip can mix all channels to give stereo output.
-Now, here is the interesting part: The SPU2 can feed itself the mixed stereo sample as new input, this enables to EE to access it (to mix it with even more audio, for instance), or keep adding more effects (such as reverb, echo and delay).
+Finally, the chip can mix all channels to provide stereo output.
+Now, here is the interesting part: The SPU2 can feed itself the mixed stereo sample as new input, this enables the EE to access it (to mix it with even more audio, for instance), or keep adding more effects (such as reverb, echo and delay).

 The I/O of the PS2 is not complicated, yet multiple revisions of this console completely changed various internal and external interfaces.

-This console kept the previous front ports that were included in the original Playstation, yet it also featured a couple of ‘experimental’ interfaces that looked very promising at first.
+This console kept the previous front ports that were included in the original PlayStation, it also featured a couple of ‘experimental’ interfaces that looked very promising at first.

-The most popular addition: Two USB 1.1 ports, widely adopted by accessories, these persisted on all future revisions.
+The most popular addition: Two USB 1.1 ports.
+Widely adopted by third-party accessories, these persisted in all future revisions.

-Noe, what about the ‘volatile’ ones?
-To start with, there used to be a front i.Link port (also known as IEEE 1394, or ‘Fireware’ in the Apple world).
-This port was used to connect two PS2 to enable local multiplayer, the port was removed after the third revision (presumably replaced by the ‘Network card’, more details below).
+What about the ‘experimental’ ones?
+To start with, there was initially a front i.Link port (also known as IEEE 1394, or ‘FireWire’ in the Apple world).
+This port was used to connect two PS2 to enable local multiplayer, but it was removed after the third revision (presumably replaced by the ‘Network card’, more details below).

 In later revisions, the PCMCIA port was replaced by an Expansion Bay where a 3.5” Hard drive could be fitted inside the console.
-You had to buy first a Network adaptor which not only provided Modem and/or ethernet ports (depending on the model), but it also included the required connections for an ATA-66 hard disk.
-‘Slim’ revisions completely removed this feature, but left an ethernet port permanently installed on the back.
-In addition to that, the new revision added a new front port, the infrared sensor.
+You had to buy first a Network adaptor which not only provided Modem and/or Ethernet ports (depending on the model), but also included the required connections for an ATA-66 hard disk.
+‘Slim’ revisions completely removed this feature, but left an Ethernet port permanently installed on the back.
+In addition to that, the new revision added a new front ‘port’, the infrared sensor.

-Compared to the DualShock, the new version featured a slight redesign, it included two analogue sticks and two vibration motors for a richer input.
+Compared to the DualShock, the new version featured a slight redesign, it included two analogue sticks and two vibration motors for richer input and feedback, respectively.

 Next to the controller slot is the Memory Card slot which is compatible with PS1 and PS2 cards.
-The new cards embed extra circuitry for security purposes referred as MagicGate, which enable games to block data transfers between different memory cards.
+The new cards embed extra circuitry for security purposes referred to as MagicGate, which enables games to block data transfers between different memory cards.

-There’s a 4 MB ROM chip fitted on the motherboard that stores a great amount of code used to load a shell menu that the users can interact with, but it also provides system calls to simplify I/O access , games will use this.
+There’s a 4 MB ROM chip fitted on the motherboard that stores a great amount of code used to load a shell menu that the users can interact with, but it also provides system calls to simplify I/O access , which games rely on.

 Upon boot, the CPU will execute instructions in ROM which in turn will: